 The development of my underwater landscape series over a number of years has evolved from the descriptive to the evocative.
 As I have expanded my approach, I have also expanded the range of my imagery, inspired by the geological flows of the shore.
 Working en pleine aire in New England has generated an arboretum series that continues to grow.

 Water in all its forms continues to be my principal muse, and the flows of air and mist has engaged me most recently.
 As I continued to experiment with the properties of Yupo, mystical mountains began to emerge.
 As fate would have it, I was invited to participate in a residency near Yellow Mountain in China, the iconic landscape seen in so much of traditional Chinese painting.
 There, I produced more than 50 paintings and monotypes.
-The series I am currently working on, MADE IN CHINA, is processing that experience, and the mysterious energies of qi in mountains that I saw appear and disappear into the mist.
+The series MADE IN CHINA, reflects that experience, and the mysterious energies of qi in mountains that I saw appear and disappear into the mist.

 Parallel to these lyrical paintings and monotypes has been the development of a more conceptual body of work.
 A lifelong political activist, I have incorporated my artistic response to events of our time into my work, beginning with the disastrous Deepwater Horizon oil spill in the Gulf of Mexico.
-My Deepwater Horizon series, exhibited at the Massachusetts Public Health Commission in the Statehouse, interprets the horrors of that event.
+My Deepwater Horizon series, exhibited at the Massachusetts Public Health Commission in the Massachusetts Statehouse, interprets the horrors of that event.
 Another series with political content followed the 2016 presidential election, when I found that all color had fled from my palette.
 What emerged in my studio were haunted, inky, apocalyptic images.
 The largest piece, a self-portrait, was included in a juried show at the Bromfield Gallery in 2017.
-Most recently, I have been working on a series based on drawings I have made in immigration court, accompanying detainees to their deportation hearings.
-Two pieces from this ICE Age series are on exhibit through the summer in the STAND UP show at the Harriet Tubman House in the South End, juried by Violence Transformed.
-Last winter I made a pilgrimmage to Mexico City to study and draw inspiration from the masters of integrating politics and fine art.
+In 2018, I made a pilgrimmage to Mexico City to study and draw inspiration from the masters of integrating politics and fine art.
+My current exhibition at the Arnold Arboretum of Harvard University is titled "OVER TIME: Through Art, the Impact of Change in the Arboretum Landscape," reflects my environmental concerns, and evolved from conversations with scientists there who study the impact of climate change on plant growth.

 - Ginny Zanger